chinamike65/hugo-tuolesi/content/book5/book5en.md

 ##### Chapter 2 - Twelve Links of Dependent Origination

+---

 "No ignorance, no end of ignorance, no end of old age and death, no end of old age and death"

+---

-This sutra talks about the Twelve Links of Dependent Origination.
+This line of the Heart Sutra talks about the Twelve Links of Dependent Origination.

 All three vessels will practice Twelve Links of Dependent Origination.
-Shravaka generally attains achievement according to the Four Noble Truths, but there are also those who practice the Twelve Links of Dependent Origination and attain Arhatship.
+Shravakas generally attain awakening according to the Four Noble Truths, but there are also those who practice the Twelve Links of Dependent Origination and attain Arhatship.

 Bodhisattvas also practice the Twelve Links of Dependent Origination.

-In the three vehicles, liberation mainly depends on the Twelve Links of Dependent Origination, which is the conditioned enlightenment.
+In the three vessels, liberation mainly depends on the Twelve Links of Dependent Origination, which is conditioned enlightenment.

 The Twelve Links of Dependent Origination are ignorance, formation, consciousness, name and form, six senses, contact, feeling, craving, grasping, existence, birth, old age and death, which describe a person's past life, present life, and future life.